alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

 - The dimension tables _primary key_ which serves as basis for referential integrity with any given fact table to which it is joined.
 - _Continuously valued_ numeric observations are almost always facts.
 - _Discrete_ numeric observations drawn from a small list are almost always dimension attributes.
-- Dimension tables often represent heirarchical relationships - heirarchical descriptive information is stored redundantly in the spirit of ease of use and query performance
+- Dimension tables often represent heirarchical relationships - heirarchical descriptive information is stored redundantly in the spirit of ease of use and query performance.
     - Resist the urge to normalise data.
 This normalisation is called _snowflaking_<sup>pg 15</sup>.
     - Although snowflake represents heirarchical data accurately, you should avoid snowflakes because it is difficult for business users to understand and navigate<sup>pg 50</sup>.
     - A flattened denormalised dimension table contains exactly the same information as a snowflaked dimension<sup>pg 50</sup>.
     - Normalising values into separate tables defeats the primary goals of **simplicity and performance**<sup>pg 84</sup>.
+    - Dimensional model consciously breaks traditional data modelling rules to focus on simplicity and performance, not on transaction processing efficiencies<sup>pg 104</sup>.

 #### Dimension Table Techniques